mmontalbo/grim_rust/grim_viewer/README.md

   still works for custom runs; pass `--timeline`, `--movement-log`, and `--event-log` explicitly when you want the overlay in other scenes.
 - `--audio-log` streams cue updates captured during a Lua run.
-- `--headless --verify-render` performs the offscreen render diff, useful in CI or quick sanity checks before editing shader code.
+- Append `-- --headless` to run the viewer without opening a window (useful for scripted captures or remote machines).

 ## Layout Presets
 - `grim_viewer` accepts `--layout-preset <file>` to size HUD panels with the